krontech/chronos-gui-2/util/readme.txt

 	- chronos-designer-template.ui: Start new screens with this template.
 It's an empty shell with a few convenient things already filled in, such as a white background and a window title for the VM.

-	- com.krontech.chronos.conf: Configuration file for D-Bus, to allow the service to start.
+	- ca.krontech.chronos.conf: Configuration file for D-Bus, to allow the service to start.
 See it for installation instructions.

 	- designer.sh: Launch Qt Designer via this script, to set the correct env var so you get the custom widgets the UI uses.